How to Practice Typing Without Getting Bored

 Should I prioritize speed or accuracy?

 Prioritize accuracy first, especially if you are still building technique.
-A good target is 95% or higher accuracy.
+A useful target is around 95% accuracy or higher.
 Speed usually rises as your typing becomes smoother.

 Which pages on Typing Speed Hub should I combine for a fun routine?

-Start with the Typing Speed Test, use Best free typing games for variety, follow the 10-minute typing drill for structure, and check Typing tips when you want to fix technique.
+Start with the Typing Speed Test, use Best Free Typing Games for variety, follow the 10-minute typing drill for structure, and read Typing Tips when you want to improve technique.

 This guide is for general educational purposes only.
 Results vary based on practice frequency, starting skill level, typing technique, keyboard familiarity, and physical comfort.
-If you feel pain or strain while typing, stop and adjust your posture, keyboard position, and practice duration.
+If you feel pain, numbness, or strain while typing, stop and adjust your posture, keyboard position, and practice duration.